How to understand what your career aspirations are?

 Quick interview tips for questions on career aspirations

 Whether you’re being interviewed by the human resources team or your potential manager, common interview questions such as this can impress them when you have a well-crafted response.
 These tips can help:

 1. Be realistic about your career aspirations

-Your interviewers are subject matter experts themselves and they can quickly point out if your career plan is too ambitious.
+Your interviewers are subject matter experts themselves, and they can quickly point out if your career plan is too ambitious.
 Your professional aspirations must make sense and have clear short and long-term goals.

 2. Be tactful in your responses

 Do not divulge too many details that may hamper your chances, especially when you do not have a concrete idea of your career goals.
 Avoid diving into specific information that may be counterproductive to your job application in front of your potential employers.
-Being an industry expert, your future employer knows well what carrier barriers can easily hurt your chances of landing the role.
+Being an industry expert, your future employer knows well what career barriers can easily hurt your chances of landing the role.